 From the Curves panel in Lightroom, you can edit the overall color curve as well as the Red, Green, and Blue Curves individually.
 This is accomplished by changing the shape or curve on each of those separate curves.
 Dragging up an individual color channel increases the amount of that color in the image while pulling the curve down increases its opposite.
 Blue balances yellow, red balances cyan, and green balances magenta.

 For the more detailed adjustments that will really allow your future color correcting skills to shine, you will want to take it further, with the Highlights, Lights, Darks, and Shadows sliders that let you continue to refine each curve.
 It is these sliders that allow you to have the most control over the color in various sections in your images.
 While it may take longer to learn color adjustments with the more finite sliders, it can have a significant benefit to your work.
-The time you take to really explore these adjustments will definitely show in the final images that you release.
+The time you take to really explore these adjustments will show in the final images that you release (learn how to export your photos from Lightroom once they’re finalized here).

 Final Tips for Overall Color Correction Using Curves